MichaelCurrin/jekyll-gh-actions-quickstart/about.md

 title: About
 ---

-## Limitations of Jekyll on plain GitHub Pages
+## Using a new Jekyll version

-As most Jekyll sites do, this site uses a homepage (the `index.md` page), a `Gemfile` and a config file.
+Likebmost Jekyll sites, this one uses a homepage (the `index.md` page), a `Gemfile`, and a config file.

-But, there are limitations of the GitHub Pages environment.
-You cannot use Jekyll 4 or non-standard gems and you cannot add Python, Node, Hugo, etc. to your build flow.
+But, there are limitations of the GitHub Pages environment - you cannot use Jekyll 4 or non-standard gems (your Gemfile is ignored) and you cannot add Python, Node, Hugo, etc. to your build flow.

 To overcome these limitations, this template project uses a GitHub Actions workflow.
+Allowing you to specify Jekyll 4 and other gems you want.
+And use other steps like compiling assets with Node.

 ## GitHub Actions setup

 See [main.yml](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart/blob/main/.github/workflows/main.yml) workflow file.

+That uses some _generic_ Actions, to avoid relying into an over-specialized complex Action that does too much (like many other there that do Ruby, Jekyll, building, _and_ deploying).

+The generic steps mean it is easy to see exactly what the steps are doing and to modify the flow.
+Plus, you can reuse the steps for other projects such as deploying a React site to GH Pages.

-On a commit to the main branch, the CI does the following:
+On a commit to the main branch, the CI will do the following:

 1. Set up the environment.
 2. Build the site.